rackerlabs/docs-cloud-monitoring/api-docs/getting-started/install-configure.rst

 ..  note::

-    Another option for agent installation is to use the `The Cloud Intelligence control panel This control panel  provides easy monitoring configuration andset up as well as graphs for visualizing Rackspace Monitoring.
+    Another option for agent installation is to use the `The Cloud Intelligence control panel This control panel provides easy monitoring configuration and set up as well as graphs for visualizing Rackspace Monitoring.
 For details, see
     :how-to:`Logging in to the Rackspace Intelligence dashboard <logging-in-to-the-rackspace-intelligence-dashboard>`.